 3. Cubii Jr Mini (Best Under Desk Elliptical)

 The Cubii Jr has been built to last these guys really know what they are doing when it comes to mini ellipticals, and it’s the main reason why they sell more mini ellipticals than any other company out there.

-The Cubii Jr is the Crème de la crème of mini ellipticals weighing 32lb, twice the weight of its competitors this shows the Cubii Jr has been built from quality materials, it’s going to last.
+The Cubii Jr is the Crème de la crème of desk ellipticals weighing 32lb, twice the weight of its competitors.
+This shows the Cubii Jr has been built from quality materials.
+It’s going to last.

-I’ve read a ton of customer reviews and haven’t come across any complaints of durability or build quality, which is rare when we look at mini ellipticals.
+I’ve read a ton of customer reviews and haven’t come across any complaints about durability or build quality, which is rare when we look at mini ellipticals.

 Nearly all customers praise this excellent little elliptical!
-With 4.5/5 the average rating.
+With 4.5/5 as the average rating.